Understanding your technical SEO audit.

 For optimizing site security, we start by checking that the site has a valid SSL certificate.
 This is important for securing online communications.
 We love the analogy of sealing a letter in an envelope before sending it in the mail.
-For websites, an SSL certificate enables an encrypted connection that keeps shared data secure.
+An SSL certificate enables an encrypted connection for websites that keeps shared data secure.

 When using plugins, we believe less is more.
 While there may be a “plugin for that” for most web applications, plugins are susceptible to breaking code during updates.
 They also create similarities between a large volume of websites, making them a good access point for website hackers.
 Where possible, we’ll replace plugins with baked-in code that won’t break or introduce vulnerabilities.

-One of the plugins that we do recommend is WPMUDEV’s Defender Pro for securing WordPress websites.
+One of the plugins that we recommend is WPMUDEV’s Defender Pro for securing WordPress websites.
 This acts as an all-in-one security hub for running security scans, managing your blocklists and firewalls, enabling two-factor authentication (2FA), and actioning hardening recommendations.
-It offers a great solution for scanning, securing and monitoring your website for hacks, and is something that we implement for all our clients in the WordPress ecosystem.
+It offers a great solution for scanning, securing and monitoring your website for hacks, and we implement it for all our clients in the WordPress ecosystem.

 To check that a website hasn’t already been hacked, we’ll do a search of all the indexed pages in Google, and make sure that they’re all supposed to be there.
 Here’s an example of compromised content in a past client’s website.